 - Acoustic benefits in hard-surfaced environments

-“For a minimalist living room, hang a series of small woven rattan baskets in a symmetrical grid pattern on a white wall.
-The natural textures will provide a striking contrast against the clean, modern furniture while maintaining the minimalist aesthetic.”
+For instance, in a minimalist living room, arranging small woven rattan baskets in a symmetrical grid on a white wall can introduce natural texture.
+This provides a striking contrast to clean, modern furniture while upholding the minimalist aesthetic.

 Coastal and Beach-Inspired Retreats